WeblateOrg/weblate/docs/admin/projects.rst

 ``{{ author }}``
     Author of current commit, available only in the commit scope.
 ``{{ addon_name }}``
-    Name of currently executed addon, available only in the addon commit message.
+    Name of currently executed add-on, available only in the add-on commit message.

 The following variables are available in the repository browser or editor templates: